 So they concluded that one of the largest challenges in interracial marriages was to do with money and socioeconomic status.
 It’s an unpleasant fact about the western society that racial minority families are, on average, less well off than white families.
 So an interracial couple may be coming from very different economic backgrounds, which can create tension.

 Another study along these lines[ii] pointed out that interracial couples have fewer resources available to them in terms of being able to share finances, possessions, and workloads due to this disparity in socioeconomic status.
 Tied to this was the observation that these couples may be less able to get support from their extended family due to the possibility of the family disapproving of the marriage, which could also add to marital strains.

 I think the point here is that we all know financial issues put strain on marriage: but for interracial couples, the likelihood of experiencing this stressor is higher.
 Yet, in this, I also want to offer hope.
 Financial stress does impact your marriage: however, financial stress does not mean there’s something wrong with your marriage.
 To me, the question then becomes: how can we acknowledge this reality but have it become something we face together rather than something between us?

 For those readers not from interracial marriages, that’s actually something you can use for your marriage too!
 If you want a bit of extra help we have a whole series of posts on marriages finances, with some useful info on topics like how to build a budget and how to reduce debt.

-There has been stigma about cross cultural marriage in society — probably forever.
+There has been a stigma about cross-cultural marriage in society — probably forever.
 It was even illegal in many US states and in many countries — perhaps still is, in some.
 I don’t know.